infokiller/fasd/fasd.1.md

 can be converted into fasd's native format.
 Below is a list of available backends.

-* spotlight: OSX spotlight, provides entries that are changed today or opened within the past month

 * recently-used: GTK's recently-used file (Usually available on Linux)

 * current: Provides everything in $PWD (whereever you are executing `fasd`)